SanjuIIT/Zomato_Dataset_Analysis_SQL/README.md

-# Zomato Dataset Analysis using SQL
+# Zomato Dataset Analysis using SQL Server

-# Zomato Data Exploration & Analysis (SQL Server)

 ## Project Overview
 This project focuses on **end-to-end data exploration and analysis** of the Zomato restaurant dataset (~9,000+ rows, 15 countries) using **SQL Server**.